Settling Your Car Accident Case

 Healthcare Liens By Tricare

 Tricare provides medical coverage for military members, veterans and spouses and children of veterans.
 As with Medicaid and Medicare, a lien can be placed on a car accident settlement if Tricare pays for accident injuries.
 However, the government can waive this right.
 The lien is also subject to adjustments, which means it can be reduced.

-At Hardison & Cochran, we will explain any liens placed on your settlement or verdict and make sure that no liens are placed in violation of law.
+At Hardison & Cochran, we will explain any liens placed on your settlement or verdict and make sure that no liens are placed in violation of the law.
 You can be held responsible for paying the full amount of the bill from the healthcare provider.
 However, our attorneys are often able to negotiate with the provider to resolve your outstanding bill for less than the full amount owed so you can keep as much money as possible.